On the affinization of a nilpotent orbit cover: Introduction

 The plan of the paper is as follows.

-In \cref{nilpotent} we recall classical facts about nilpotent orbits and state \cref{theorem}, that is the main result of this paper.
+In \cref{nilpotent} we recall classical facts about nilpotent orbits and state the two main results: \cref{theorem_symmetry} and \cref{theorem}.
 After that we generalize the notion of Lusztig-Spatenstein induction to covers of the nilpotent orbits.
 In \cref{sp sing} we recall the description of filtered Poisson deformations of symplectic singularities from \cite{Namikawa}.
 Namely, filtered Poisson deformations of a symplectic singularity $X$ are classified by the points of $\fP/W$, where $\fP$ is an affine space, and $W$ is a finite group acting on $\fP$.
 The Namikawa space $\fP$ can be recovered from the smooth locus $X^{reg}$ and the types of singularities of codimension $2$ symplectic leaves in $X$.
 The main idea of our paper is to compute the space $\fP$ for $\Spec(\CC[\widetilde{\OO}])$, and deduce the codimension $2$ singularities from it.
 By results of \cite{Losev4}, the space $\fP$ for the conical symplectic singularity $\Spec(\CC[\OO])$ can also be described using the Lusztig-Spaltenstein induction.
 In \cref{quant} we generalize these results to the covers of nilpotent orbits.
-In \cref{affin} we compute the Namikawa space for $\Spec(\CC[\widetilde{\OO}])$ and deduce the singularity of $\widetilde{\OO}'$ in $\Spec(\CC[\widetilde{\OO}])$, thus proving \cref{theorem}.
+In \cref{sect: partial} we give an explicit Lie-theoretic description of all partial Namikawa spaces for an affinization of a nilpotent orbit cover and deduce \cref{theorem_symmetry}.
+In \cref{affin} we finish the computation of partial Namikawa spaces for $\Spec(\CC[\widetilde{\OO}])$ and deduce the singularity of $\widetilde{\OO}'$ in $\Spec(\CC[\widetilde{\OO}])$, thus proving \cref{theorem}.
+Lastly, in \cref{sect: duality} we discuss how results of this paper fit into a conjectural symplectic duality between slices between nilpotent orbits.